tanjt107/ihf_rules_questions/README.md

 This project manages the IHF rules and questions in multiple languages.
 I updated the structure to make it easier for everyone who wants to contribute.
 To add a new language or complete missing translations, follow the instructions below.

+***In the following days I will already publish the English updates applied from the 1st of July 2025.***

 ## File Structure

 The rules are defined in a RuleDto object that contains a list of QuestionDto objects, which in turn hold AnswerDto objects.
 There will be a separate folder for each language.